 With this Crock Pot version of crab and corn chowder, you can re-create sunnier days at the shore with little more than your slow cooker insert.
 To beef it up, go crazy with more mix-ins, like diced potatoes, red bell pepper, and even bacon.
 Get the Crab and Corn Chowder recipe.

 Enjoy ramen the not-so-instant way by simmering up a batch of slow-cooked shio broth.
 Not only will you wind up with a full-bodied broth, you’ll have found a way to make the most of your leftover chicken bones.
+And don’t skip the chili oil.
 Get the Shio Ramen with Chili Oil recipe.

 15. Sopa de Ajo